 As our work continues with veterans and spouses, we receive active-duty warriors on official orders from the various branches.
 We also have become a top resource for the US military, having trained and equipped more than one hundred thousand warriors in combat readiness through Resiliency Conferences at bases across the country.
 This included Chad and Jeremy authoring The Path to Resiliency, a spiritual-resiliency book used as a resource for the US military.

 Even though Mighty Oaks Warrior Programs has expanded in both numbers and geographic locations, our vision remains the same: to assist our nation’s warriors and families by challenging, equipping, and empowering them to take the help they receive and spread it to those in their own circles of influence.
-We now have more than fifteen hundred Mighty Oaks alumni, and we take great pride in not having lost one to suicide to date.
+We now have more than eighteen-hundred Mighty Oaks alumni, and we take great pride in not having lost one to suicide to date.
 Beyond each warrior’s healing he is challenged, equipped, and empowered to care for his brothers, bringing both a solution to the problem and a purpose for those willing to share that solution with others.

 Together, we can all strive toward the common goal of ending the war at home by finding a hope and a future, and aligning with the purpose for which God created us.
 We will continue to lead others to fulfill the promise of Isaiah 61:3: to rise from the ashes and become mighty oaks!

 Fully paid scholarships are available for all MOWP for active-duty or veteran military personnel, as well as their spouses, by applying online.